wandb/docs/docs/guides/app/features/runs-table.md

 ---
 description: How to use the sidebar and table on the project page
 displayed_sidebar: default
-title: Use the project page
+title: Explore runs in a project
 ---

-## Runs Table

 On the project page, we show runs in a sidebar.
 Expand the sidebar to view a table of hyperparameters and summary metrics across runs.